missionpinball/mpf-docs/hardware/virtual/smart_virtual.rst

 What does the smart virtual platform do?
 ----------------------------------------

-The smart virtual platform currently simulates the following pinball mechanisms:
+The smart virtual platform currently simulates the following pinball mechanisms.
+You can configure some of them in the :doc:`smart_virtual section </config/smart_virtual>`.

 Ball Devices
 ~~~~~~~~~~~~